Brigadirk/based.guide.move/data_structures/profile_tmi.md

       "description": "Any special circumstances that may affect tax or migration, such as dual citizenship or tax treaties.", "details": "string" // optional (only if special circumstances exist) },
-    "taxTreatyCountries": [
-      {
-        "description": "Details of countries with which the individual or partner has a tax treaty.", "country": "string", // mandatory (if tax treaty exists) "treatyDetails": "string" // mandatory (if tax treaty exists) }
-    ], // optional (only if tax treaties exist) "languageProficiency": [
+    "languageProficiency": [
       {
         "description": "Details of language proficiency, including language and level.",